watem-sedem/watem-sedem/docs/input.rst

 K factor filename
 *****************

-Filename of the K-factor map.
+Filename of the :ref:`K-factor <kfactor>` map.
 The soil erosivity factor or K-factor of the RUSLE-equation for every pixel in the modeldomain is stored in the K-factor map (kg.h/MJ.mm).

 C factor map filename
 *********************

-Filename of the C-factor map.
+Filename of the :ref:`C-factor <cfactor>` map.
 This raster contains values between 0 and 1 and represent the dimensionless C-factor in the RUSLE equation.
 Pixels outside the modeldomain are set to zero.

 The dataype of the outlet map is float32.